srigi/mcp-webpage-screenshot/README.md

 - Node.js v20+
 - PNPM v10

-Playwright Chromium is required.
+The install step will _post-install_ Playwright Chromium, but it's not guaranteed to work.
 To ensure the shell browser is installed, run:

 ```
 pnpm playwright install --with-deps --only-shell chromium